lizbur10/js-advanced-functions-first-class-functions-readme/README.md

 Should we expect to see `15` ??
 No, we'll see the _definiton of the function itself_.
-Our variables stores a reference to the function itself.
+Our variable stores a reference to the function itself.
 We can call it whenever we want to.

 Since typing `myFunc` returns a function, we can invoke that function like we invoke any other function with `()`

-We can see `15` by typing:

 ```js
 myFunc();